r-spiewak/rpi-bramble/_site_content/2024-03-29-install-munge.md

 sudo mkdir -p -m777 /clusterfs/var/lib
 ```

-Then, on each nodecreate the group and user:
+Then, on each node create the group and user:
 ```
 export MUNGEUSER=1002
 sudo groupadd -g $MUNGEUSER munge